flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

-    The auto start shortcut via ++ctrl+'E'++ will not work.
+    The auto-start shortcut via ++ctrl+'E'++ will not work.

-    Currently you need at least the APU Avail and APU Bleeds to be switched on, as well as the fuel pumps to be on for a normal engine start.
+    Currently, you need at least the APU Avail and APU Bleeds to be switched on, as well as the fuel pumps to be on for a normal engine start.
 (Crossbleed starts will be implemented at a later time).

     ^^Root Cause^^